 The First Easter – Learn how people celebrated the very first Easter, when Jesus was resurrected.

 Why Do We Celebrate Easter?
 We celebrate Easter to remember the great sacrifice that Jesus made for us in order to save us from the sins we commit so we can go to heaven.
 More importantly Easter Sunday helps us to remember that Jesus came back from the dead.
 Although he is not physically among us, He is still present in our hearts.

 The Significance of Easter – Learn how we remember Jesus on Easter.

 What do Eggs and Rabbits Symbolize During Easter?
 A lot of the symbols of Easter represent new life and new beginnings.
 We use eggs because they represent a brand new life inside the shell.
 Since ancient times, rabbits have been used as a symbol of rebirth.
 Easter also coincides with spring.
 These symbols are also linked with the season and help us to welcome new life after the darkness of winter.

 Easter Symbols – Candles, eggs, rabbits, and lambs are common symbols of Easter.

 Different Easter Traditions Around the World In most of North America, Easter is a national holiday.
 We celebrate it by going to church, followed by a special family meal, Easter egg hunts, and giving gifts of colored eggs and chocolate.
 In Russia and other parts of Eastern Europe, people create very intricate designs on their Easter eggs.
 Lamb or a large ham are common for the Easter meal.
 In England, it is customary to eat hot cross buns and roll colored eggs down a large hill.
 In most Christian countries, the church bells ring out loud and merry on Easter Sunday morning to mark this joyous event!

-- Easter in Different Countries – Learn about Easter traditions in Sweden, England, Germany and Australia.
+Easter in Different Countries – Learn about Easter traditions in other countries such as Spain, Brazil, Germany and Mexico.

 Various Easter Crafts and Activities